-Dennis has extensive experience in drafting and prosecuting patents in electrical, software, and mechanical areas, covering a broad range of technologies, including:
+Dennis has a wide range of experience in drafting and prosecuting patent applications in electrical, software and mechanical areas, covering a broad range of technologies, including:

 - Business methods